DonRaber/anime-ranker/README.md

 **BONUS GOALs:
 1. make animes under the production move around based on ranking
-2. when you click an object it becomes the background but blurry
+2. when you click an Anime Image the description pops up over/around the image with character vectors on screen
 3. Add images of main characters to anime descriptions
+4. Add Background music